paulrobertpine/gatsby-songbook/songs/africa.md

 There's nothing that a hundred men or more could ever do
 Dm           A#          F  C
 I bless the rains down in  Africa
-Dm              A#              F        Am  C Dm   F Am Gonna take some time to do the things we never  had
+Dm              A#              F        Am  C Dm  C F Am Gonna take some time to do the things we never  had

 [Verse 2]